-This site is suited for cattle grazing during fall, winter, and spring.
+This site is suited for grazing by cattle and sheep during fall, winter, and spring.

 Wildlife using this site include rabbit, coyote, fox, badger, pronghorn antelope, mule deer, and dove.

 This is a short list of the more common species found.
 Many other species are present as well and migratory birds are present at times.